nghilethanh09052000/Take-Home-Assignment-Data-Engineer/README.md

 # Data Ageing Fact Table Assignment

-This project implements a data pipeline to build a daily ageing snapshot fact table for outstanding invoices and credit notes.
+- This project implements a data pipeline to build a daily ageing snapshot fact table for outstanding invoices and credit notes.
 The system processes invoices, credit notes, and payments to create an ageing analysis grouped by how long each document has been unpaid.

-The database is Postgresql, Python Libs used on this project are: psycopg2 and python-dotenv
+- The database is Postgresql, Python Libs used on this project are: psycopg2 and python-dotenv

+- The Pipeline used on this project is Python code for simple ingestion.
+We can use other pipeline with DBT or PySpark for large scale data

 ## Table of Contents